 I’m not going to get into whether its presence was/is good or bad, where it can and should go from here, etc. All I know is that it certainly made its mark on the hobby, and, more to the point of this post, was an uncirculated card entry.

-These cards were originally made available via Topps.com, where each card that was released was sold within a 48-hour window before closing.
+These cards were originally made available for purchase directly via Topps.com, where each card that was released was sold within a 48-hour window before closing.
 Thus, cards varied in print run based on how many were sold during that time.
 From there, the cards are shipped directly and uncirculated from Topps to the purchaser.

 Now it a good time to mention it, but two of the reasons why someone would get their cards graded is to protect and authenticate.
 With Project 2020 cards that are already encased and direct from Topps, you’re pretty much covered in both areas.